hgducharme/Ruby-Programming/arrays,_hashes,_and_blocks/blocks.md

 ### Passing Blocks to Methods:

-Passing a block to a method is a great way of abstracting certain tasks from the method and defining those tasks whenwe call a method.
+Passing a block to a method is a great way of abstracting certain tasks from the method and defining those tasks when we call a method.
 Abstraction is an important idea in computer science, and you can think of it as meaning "making something simpler.”

 For example: